common-brand/cb-packages/packages/clickhouse-ts/README.md

 # @cbts/clickhouse-ts

-This is a wrapper around @clickhouse/client library.
+A lightweight wrapper around the @clickhouse/client library, designed to simplify and optimize ClickHouse usage.

-* It provide separate read only connection for selects
+•	Provides a dedicated read-only connection for SELECT queries.
-* It provide separate write only connection for inserts, updates and deletes
+•	Provides a dedicated write-only connection for INSERT, UPDATE, and DELETE operations.